-This may seem obvious, but inviting people who aren't invited to the wedding can happen — especially when a bride and groom are having a smaller wedding and want to make friends feel included in some way.
-This may only go to offend them even more, and make it look like you're pandering for gifts.
-The only exception should be for an office bridal shower, where coworkers want to impart well wishes on the bride.
+This may seem obvious, but inviting people who aren't invited to the wedding is inappropriate.
+It will likely offend them, and like you're pandering for gifts.
+The only exception is an office shower, where coworkers want to impart good wishes to the betrothed.

 When it comes to inviting friends, it may be hard to narrow down your list, but the shower really is for your nearest and dearest.
-Invite your bridal party, and 3-5 close friends.
-Do not feel obligated to invite the groomsmen's significant others or friends of your sister's unless you truly have a close relationship with them.
-A shower should be a healthy mix of family and the friends who know you best.
+Of course, invite your wedding party and close family and friends.
+Do not feel obligated to invite significant others or friends of your relatives unless you truly have a close relationship with them.
+A shower should be a healthy mix of family and friends who know you best.
 After all, how else will they be able to win all those fun shower games?

 The Host Ultimately Decides the Number of Guests

 Ultimately, it's up to the host to decide how many guests they feel comfortable having in attendance.
 Once a shower date is set, the host and bride should discuss the number of guests that can fit.
 Once a shower date is set, the host and the bride should sit down to discuss the number of guests they feel comfortable having.
 If the betrothed's list exceeds that number, consider having more than one shower (perhaps one for friends and one for family).
 But the host should not be asked to go over the guest count.